June 5th is known as Sausage Roll Day and World Environment Day.

 Did you know that on this day in 1876, Americans were introduced to bananas?
 They were displayed at the World’s Fair in Philadelphia and until this point were practically unknown.

-Keep reading for more facts about June 5
+Keep reading for more interesting facts about June 5th in history!

 The strike lasted a total of seven weeks and extended to other GM plants.